Welcome to Church of the Ascension

 Ascension Life Events

-To be married at Ascension, you or your fiance must be an active Episcopalian, be members of Ascension, or have a personal history or family association with Ascension.
+To be married at Ascension, at least one person must be a member of Ascension or have a personal history or family association with Ascension.

-The first contact with the church should be with the Parish Secretary and the Rector at least 90 days prior to the wedding.
-The Rector must meet with you and approve the final wedding date, after which the wedding fee is required to hold its place on the church calendar.
+The first contact with the church should be with the Parish Secretary and the Rector.
+The Rector must meet with you and approve the final wedding date.
+When the date has been agreed on, then a wedding fee is required to hold its place on the church calendar.

-After the Rector, the next stop is our Wedding Coordinator, who will help you navigate church customs and ensure the smooth flow of your ceremony by coordinating with church staff, including the Organist.
+After the Rector, the next stop is our Wedding Coordinator, who will help you navigate church customs and ensure the smooth flow of your ceremony by coordinating with church staff, including the Music Director.
 She is also present at the rehearsal and ceremony to assist the clergy and wedding party.